Skip to main content

 Scottish government logo

-The time we spend communicating with our wee ones is important for their little minds to develop.
-They are born ready to start interacting with you and the more moments you interact with them throughout the day the better.
+The time we spend communicating with our wee ones is important for helping their little minds to develop.
+They’re born ready to start interacting with you and the more you interact with them throughout the day the better.
 Here are some tips for simple things you can do to engage with your baby while you get on with your day.

 Jump to a section in this article

 Having a baby can be an overwhelming experience.
 You now have a new person who will be depending on you to help them manage their emotions and learn about the world.
-There’s nothing quite like it.
-It’s exciting and rewarding but also difficult and stressful.
+It’s exciting and rewarding but can also be difficult and stressful.
 Taking care of your baby’s physical needs feels like such a massive job that you might worry you aren’t giving their emotional needs enough attention.

-Babies “chat” with their parents and others around them using actions, expressions and sounds.
-By engaging with them you can give them the foundation of love and affection they need.
-They are able to do this because they are born with a brain that is built to communicate with you.
+Although they can’t talk yet, babies “chat” with their parents and others around them using actions, expressions and sounds.
+By engaging with them, you can give them the foundation of love and affection they need.

 Back to top